 What is ADHD – Symptoms, Causes and Digital Inclusion for Those Affected

-What is ADHD – at a Glance
+What is ADHD – At a Glance

 - Digital inclusion: People with ADHD benefit from low-stimulus, clearly structured websites – supported by the ADHD profile in easyVision.